Cubulating a free-product-by-cyclic group: The flow space

 \begin{lemma} For any point $x_i$ in $T_i$, and for each $g \in G$ elliptic in $T_i$ such that $g^nx_i \neq x_i$ for any $n \in \mathbb{N}$, the flow rays from $gx_i$ and $x_i$ do not fellow-travel until infinity. \end{lemma}

-\begin{proof} Note that the midpoint of the segment of $T_i$ between $x_i$ and $gx_i$ is a singular vertex $v_i$, fixed by $g$.
+\begin{proof} Note that the midpoint of the segment of $T_i$ between $x_i$ and $gx_i$ is {fixed by $g$, and is hence} a singular vertex $v_i$.
 If the flow rays from $x_i$ and $gx_i$ fellow-travel until infinity, then by equivariance, so do the flow rays from $g^nx_i$ and $g^{n'}x_i$, for all $n,n' \in \mathbb{Z}$.
 But for large enough powers, the segments from $v_i$ to $g^nx_i$ and $x_i$ make arbitrarily large angles.
 By arguing as in \cref{prop: flowrays_fellow_travel_or_diverge}, we can conclude that the flow rays from $x_i$ and $g^nx_i$ cannot fellow-travel for arbitrarily large powers, a contradiction. \end{proof}

 Henceforth, we will assume that the group $G$ is torsion-free, so the above result always holds for elliptic elements.